tthecoder15/T3A1-Workbook/README.md

 ```

-The various primitive data types of Javascript are used to handle different types of values with unique properties.
+The various primitive data types of JavaScript are used to handle different types of values with unique properties.
 For this reason, they all have specific methods associated with them to extend their functionality.
-Each primitive type has associated behaviour within the Javascript language and their properties and methods can be leveraged in objects to create advanced funcitonality.
+Each primitive type has associated behaviour within the JavaScript language and their properties and methods can be leveraged in objects to create advanced funcitonality.

 ### References